Sambidh/Pokhara-University-Result-Organiser/README.md

 # Pokhara University Result Organiser

 A Python script to automate merging PDF result pages, excluding those with only failing grades or invalid terms.
+There are still some problems with this program.
+Contributions are welcome.
+Let's work together to make future graduate's life little bit easy.

 ## Deployment